kaisar12012000/NoteMe/README.md

 ```
 git clone https://github.com/kaisar12012000/NoteMe.git
 ```
-The next step is to go to the master branch and intall all the required packages.
+The next step is to go to the master branch and install all the required packages.
 ```
 cd NoteMe
 git checkout master